fog-machine/tunnel-server/README.md

 Tunnel servers are meant to be used in a fleet and coordinated by a separate management service.
 As a result, the API is really simple.

-Their is an authentication system, but there are no accounts or permissions system.
+There is an authentication system, but no fine grained permissions systems.
 If you have the auth key you have admin level access.
 You're key is generated on install and saved to `~/api-key/jwt.key`.
 To access the API sign an empty JWT with that key and attach it to the `x-access-token` header.

 The API endpoints are: